Skip to main content

 2. The user signs in through Leadping.

-3. The user selects the business the integration should access.
+3. The user selects the organization the integration should access.

-4. The user creates a business API key and chooses an expiration.
+4. The user creates an organization API key and chooses an expiration.

 5. Store the returned key securely.
 Leadping only shows the full key once.

-Send the key on business-scoped API requests that support business API key access:
+Send the key on organization-scoped API requests that support organization API key access:

-External lead submissions use a source key instead of a user token or business API key:
+External lead submissions use a source key instead of a user token or organization API key:

 Use source keys only for approved source lead ingestion routes: